 TIP: Anytime you endorse the back of a check, you are stating that you believe the funds are available… keep that in mind when cashing checks from an unfamiliar source.

 Be cautious when using the web.

 Unsuspecting internet users can be directed to a fraudulent website through fake emails, links, attachments, or typing in the wrong URL.
 Some imposter sites look identical to the one you are trying to reach, but the name may look slightly different.
-These sites hope you will enter personal information that could allow them access to your accounts.
+These sites hope you will enter personal information that could allow them access to your checking or savings accounts.
 These sites can also be hidden in an email sent to “phish” for information from the recipient.

 - Freeze/unfreeze your debit and credit card using digital banking.
 This is a perfect solution if your card is misplaced or you just want to deactivate it (without completely cancelling it) for a period of time.

-- Be aware of the fraud monitoring systems that will initiate an email, text, or phone call to a cardholder if potential card fraud is detected.
+- Be aware of the fraud monitoring systems that will initiate an email, text, or phone call alert to a cardholder if potential card fraud is detected.
 You will be asked to confirm or deny if a transaction is fraudulent.
 Simply reply with “fraud” or “no fraud” and the system with handle the transaction as directed.